Muirfield/pocketmine-plugins/WorldProtect/README.md

 * unbreakable|breakable : Control blocks that can/cannot be broken
 * unlock : Removes protection

+### Modules

+* gm-save-inv : Will save inventory contents when switching gamemodes.

 ## Documentation

 **NOTE: v2.0.0 is a complete rewrite.
 Please test your settings